AshmaPoudel/payroll-exception-management/README.md

 *Built as an independent portfolio project.
-Designed with global payroll operations complexity in mind — relevant to roles in Operations, Implementation, Customer Success, and Product Operations at companies like Deel, Remote, and Rippling.*
+Designed with global payroll operations complexity in mind — relevant to roles in Operations, Implementation, Customer Success, and Product Operations at companies like Deel, Remote, OyesterHR and Rippling.*